Understanding the Different Types of Logical Reasoning Methods and Argumentation

 - Abductive Reasoning AKA Abduction: The reasoning method that deals with guesswork.
 Abductive reasoning is a method of reasoning that formulates a hypothesis, a type of probable conclusion that doesn’t necessarily follow from the premises (it is therefore a type of induction).
 It reasons by analogy, comparing an interesting observation to a certain rule, probable rule, certain fact, or probable fact to make an educated guess about what might be the case (which can then be explored using inductive reasoning).
 Since abduction deals with guesswork, a hypothesis being true is a matter of happenstance.
 Ex.
 We observe the interesting fact that Ted isn’t wearing a wedding ring, we know that bachelors don’t wear wedding rings, perhaps Ted is a bachelor? (we can then go on to gather inductive evidence, for example by asking Ted if he has ever been married, and then use deduction to rule out what certainly isn’t the case based on our evidence).
 Observation -> Compare Observation to Known Facts -> Find a Likely explanation (a speculative hypothesis).
 The surprising fact, C, is observed; But if A were true, C would be a matter of course, Hence, there is reason to suspect that A is true.
 My hypothesis states A is true, I can now run tests and collect inductive evidence to test my hypothesis.

 - Inverse Forms (of Deduction, Induction, and other Reasoning types): Doing the inverse of any reasoning type (as noted above).
 For example with inverse induction, we would start with the conclusion and look for facts that proved the conclusion with certainty.
 Or with inverse deduction, we start with certain facts and look for a certain theory to support them.
 Bottom-up and top-down terminology aside, working with certain conclusions that follow from the premises only is deduction, and working likely truths that don’t necessarily follow from the premises is induction.
 Likewise, no matter what direction you go, comparing observations and specific facts to produce a speculative hypothesis is abduction.
-The same is generally true for all other reasoning types; I would argue that the fundamentals define the type more than the order.
+The same is generally true for all other reasoning types.

-On a table, classical examples of the three main forms of reasoning, deduction, induction, and abduction, look like this (these are far from the only examples that can be given; we offer a number of different examples and additional explainers below).
+On a table, classical examples of the three main forms of reasoning, deduction, induction, and abduction look like this (these are far from the only examples that can be given considering all the different forms of deduction, induction, and abduction; we offer a number of different examples and additional explainers below).

 |Major Premise||All Men are Mortal (a certain fact about a class of things, could also be any certain fact about a specific thing or class of things.)||Socrates is Mortal (a fact about a specific thing, could also be a probable rule about a class of things.)||All Men are Mortal (a certain fact about a class of things, could be any type of premise.)|